 Regarding Men's Classic Physique, due to it just starting to be offered at OCB amateur shows in 2017, there aren't yet OCB Pro divisions offered for the category.
-However, once OCB Pro divisions begin being offered, all Men's Classic Physique Open overall winners from all OCB shows that were held prior to the beginning of the offering of the pro level will be considered eligible for OCB pro shows.
+However, once OCB Pro divisions begin being offered for Men's Classic Physique, open overall winners from that category from all OCB shows that were held prior to the beginning of the offering of the pro level will be considered eligible for OCB Pro Men's Classic Physique shows.

 Competitors who win a pro-qualifying placement in a Masters Age 40+ division are eligible only for OCB Pro Masters Age 40+ divisions.
 Competitors over the age of 40 who win a pro-qualifying placement in an Open division are considered eligible for both OCB Open and OCB Masters Age 40+ pro divisions.